 Valid teaching credential

-Experience with and understanding of children in grades 2-8 who learn differently
+Experience with and understanding of elementary-age children and children with learning differences

 Charles Armstrong School offers

 Competitive salaries commensurate with experience ranging from $70,000-$115,000

 Comprehensive medical, dental and vision package, 403b plan

 Professional development program, including Wilson Reading System training

 Collaborative teaching environment with seasoned professionals

 Direct resumes and cover letter to: Hiring Committee